 turn on water spouts, or open doors by themselves.
 Petty thievery

-is also often performed out in the open - if only to see your
+is also often performed right in front you -- if only to see your

 foods are often recommended for the very active, playful Abyssinian.

 Abys suffer from relatively few health concerns, although gum

 disease is a common ailment best prevented by occasional servings